-A CSO shall conduct public collection or fundraising only upon submitting the prescribed documents and obtaining the Public Collection Certificate from the Authority in the prescribed form 12 (annexure 3).
+A CSO shall conduct public collection or fundraising only upon submitting the prescribed documents and obtaining the Public Collection Certificate from the Authority (Annexure 3).

 12. Reports & Accounts of the Fundraising

 CSO shall issue money receipt or goods received to the donors with amount or details of as applicable.
 And shall maintain a record of all charities and donations received regardless of the quantity or value and is subjected to annual audits.